 Select Your Cloth

 You can use just about any kind of cloth you want.
-If you want/can afford to there are lots of cute cloths on Etsy.
-I bought a few pack of baby washcloths and cut up some of my larger washcloths I was using anymore.
+If you want/can afford to there are lots of cute family cloths on Etsy.
+I bought a few packs of baby washcloths and cut up some of my larger washcloths I was using anymore.

 You can cut up old shirts, towels, whatever you have on hand.
 If you have a sewing machine it is nice to hem them but not necessary.
 You can also make your own from flannel or fleece.

 As a single person, I probably keep about 40 on hand, which lasts me about a week before I need to wash them.
 One of the great things is that I only need to use one square each time.

 I keep my clean cloth in a small basket next to the toilet.
 My guests are welcome to use it if they want but I keep a roll of toilet paper out as well.

 I keep a small pail by the toilet and toss my used cloth in it.
 In Mexico, most people throw toilet paper away because the septic systems are strong enough to handle it.
 So for me it’s no different.
 Most people opt for a trash can with a lid or a cloth bag.
 Since I am going to have a room-mate again this year I switching to a bag.

 I wash my family cloth once or twice a week whenever I do a load of towels.
 Most families who have babies in cloth diapers just throw the family cloth in the wash at the same time.

 Most people use prefer to wash on a hot or sanitation cycle.
 I only have cold water so I just add a little extra white vinegar to the wash to kill bacteria and germs.